Ho Hung Kee

 Booking and Practical Details

 Booking difficulty is rated Easy.
-No phone or website is confirmed in our data, which suggests walk-in access is the primary route, consistent with the ¥¥ noodle-and-congee format, where queue culture rather than reservation culture tends to apply.
+No phone or website is confirmed, which suggests walk-in access is the primary route, consistent with the ¥¥ noodle-and-congee format, where queue culture rather than reservation culture tends to apply.
 Arrive slightly before peak meal hours to reduce wait time.
 Dress code is informal; nothing about the price point or cuisine category suggests otherwise.
-Hours are not confirmed in our data, so verify locally before planning a visit around an early opening or a late sitting.
+Hours should be confirmed directly with Ho Hung Kee, so verify locally before planning a visit around an early opening or a late sitting.

 How It Compares